 Personally, in the spirit of full disclosure here, I am OK with MMJ for legitimate, compassionate medical uses and in 2000 I voted for it in Colorado.
 However, that is not what we ever had in Colorado, certainly not once “The Green Rush” started roaring in 2009.

 Nope, we had “Checkbox h” or “Checkbox 8” that allowed doctors to write MMJ Permits (not prescriptions) for “Severe Pain”.
 Over 95% of all MMJ Permits were and still are written for this reason.
 Take a look for yourself here at the Physician Certification that is required by the State of Colorado’s Medical Marijuana Registry.

 What’s happening in your state about legalizing Marijuana, either MMJ or RMJ?
 Get ready because what happened in Colorado may be coming soon to your neighborhood strip centers, downtown and industrial parks.

 Are Corporate and Commercial Real Estate Professionals in your city openly discussing MMJ or RMJ yet?
+They should.

 I’ll note, too, that our residential loft in the Ballpark Neighborhood near Coors Field in Downtown Denver was located next door to one of Colorado’s first MMJ Dispensaries, which included an MMJ Grow Facility, since the building had the proper Industrial Zoning.
-From that personal experience, I learned a bit about this subject.
+From that personal experience, I learned quite a bit about this subject.

 - Strong MJ odors and even mold that can permeate not only the indoor air but even vehicles parked nearby.